Can I Delay Medicare Part D Enrollment?

 When is the Medicare Part D enrollment period?

 Your initial Medicare Part D enrollment period begins when you first become eligible for Medicare or when you turn 65.
 You can enroll in Medicare prescription drug coverage during the Initial Enrollment Period, or during the Annual Election Period that occurs each year.
-In some cases, you may sign up during a Special Election Period (SEP).
+In some cases, you may sign up during one of the Special Election Periods (SEP).
 SEPs relate to specific events, such as leaving a health plan provided by your employer or union, moving to a new plan service area, or qualifying for Medicaid or Extra Help paying your Medicare Part D premium.

 As mentioned above, if you don’t enroll in a Medicare plan option that includes prescription drug coverage when you first become eligible, in most cases you’ll have to pay a late-enrollment penalty with your monthly plan premium.
 You’ll typically pay this penalty if you ever do decide to sign up for Medicare prescription drug coverage, and the penalty will apply for as long as you have this kind of coverage.